Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 • Chemotherapy (anticancer medications).

-• Immunosuppressive medications used in autoimmune diseases like Rheumatoid arthritis, Systemic lupus Erythromatosis, Idiopathic thrombocytopenic purpura.
+• Immunosuppressive medications are used in autoimmune diseases like Rheumatoid arthritis, Systemic lupus Erythromatosis, and Idiopathic thrombocytopenic purpura.

-The details about medications that can cause diarrhea and yellow stools are discussed here.
+The medications that can cause diarrhea and yellow stools are discussed here.

-Consult your doctor about any mediation you use and its relations to abdominal pain and stool color changes.
+Please consult your doctor about any meditation you use and its relation to abdominal pain and stool color changes.

 7- Irritable bowel syndrome (especially with diarrhea).